Arkmere/FDMS/STATE.md

 Last updated: 2026-04-22 (Europe/London)

 Current headline status:
-- UTC-first timing hardening now passes manual smoke for the tested strip lifecycle paths.
+- UTC-first timing hardening passes manual smoke for the tested strip lifecycle paths.
-- Dual UTC/local timeline ruler implemented (display-only; UTC authority unchanged).
+- Dual UTC/local timeline ruler is implemented as a display-only enhancement; UTC authority is unchanged.
-- Internal timeline header strip removed; rulers now form the top/bottom boundaries of the timeline area.
+- The internal timeline header strip has been removed; rulers now form the top/bottom boundaries of the timeline area.
 - `main` is current locally and matches `origin/main`.
+- The next active feature workstream is **Formation continuation / expansion**.

 This file is the shared source of truth for the Manager–Worker workflow: